Labor proposal could upend rules for gig workers, companies

 The U.S. Department of Labor rule, which could take months to take effect, would replace a scrapped Trump-era standard that had lowered the bar for classifying employees as contractors, workers who are not covered by federal minimum wage laws and are not entitled to benefits including health insurance and paid sick days.

 The reaction in markets for major gig companies was immediate.
-Shares of of the ride-hailing companies Lyft fell 12% while Uber tumbled about 10%, although both companies dismissed the significance of the new proposal and its potential to affect their business.
+Shares of the ride-hailing company Lyft fell 12% while rival Uber tumbled about 10%, although both companies dismissed the significance of the new proposal and its potential to affect their business.

 In one key change, employers are required to consider whether the work provided is an integral part of their business.
 That could affect app-based companies that rely almost entirely on freelance workers to provide their services.
 The Trump-era rule had narrowed that criteria to whether the work in part of an integrated unit of production, and gave more weight to other considerations such as the worker’s opportunity to make a profit or loss.